mattermost-community/mattermost-plugin-profanity-filter/README.md

 [![Release](https://img.shields.io/github/v/release/mattermost/mattermost-plugin-profanity-filter)](https://github.com/mattermost/mattermost-plugin-profanity-filter/releases/latest)
 [![HW](https://img.shields.io/github/issues/mattermost/mattermost-plugin-profanity-filter/Up%20For%20Grabs?color=dark%20green&label=Help%20Wanted)](https://github.com/mattermost/mattermost-plugin-profanity-filter/issues?q=is%3Aissue+is%3Aopen+sort%3Aupdated-desc+label%3A%22Up+For+Grabs%22+label%3A%22Help+Wanted%22)

 This plugin allows you to censor profanity on your Mattermost server.
-The plugin checks all messages for matches against the configured "Bad Words List" before they are posted to any channel.
-The characters in any word matches are replaced with a series of "*"s.
+The plugin checks all messages for matches against the configured "Bad words list" before they are posted to any channel.
+The characters in any word matches are replaced with a series of "\*"s.

 **Supported Mattermost Server Versions: 5.2+**

 ## Plugin Marketplace

 1. Go to **Main Menu > Plugin Marketplace** in Mattermost.
 2. Search for "Profanity Filter" or manually find the plugin from the list and click **Install**